kayYZ1/DevOpsProject/README.md

 # DevOps project for internship
-In general, this application is that there is an REST Api backend written in Node and Express.
-It has one simple GET request endpoint that returns a lits of colors with their names and values.
-Frontend is written in React and it displays the values fetched from that endpoint.
-Both services (server and client) are contenerized with docker and build with docker-compose.
-In addition there is an small NGINX service configured to work as a loadbalancer.
+Due to simplicity both frontend and backend are written in JavaScript, Jenkins was choosen mainly due to being open source and quite easy to use.
+Application has one simple GET request endpoint that returns a list of colors with their names and values.
+Client displays on the screen data fetched from that specific endpoint.
+Both services (server and client) are contenerized with docker and build with docker-compose, in addition there is an small NGINX service configured to work as a loadbalancer.
+That redirects the request to either one of two running servers.
 ## Run locally
 ```bash
   git clone https://github.com/kayYZ1/DevOpsProject.git